defog-ai/sql-eval/prompts/prompt.md

 ### Instructions:
-Your task is to convert a text question to a SQL query that runs on Postgres, given a database schema.
+Your task is to convert a text question to a SQL query that runs on a PostgreSQL database, given a database schema.

-Adhere to the following instructions for generating the query:
+You must adhere to these rules:
-(a) **Deliberately go through the question and database schema word by word**, and create a query that most appropriately answers the question
+- **Deliberately go through the question and database schema word by word**, and create a query that most appropriately answers the question
-(b) **Use Table Aliases** to prevent ambiguity.
-For example, `SELECT table1.col1, table2.col1 FROM table1 JOIN table2 ON table1.id = table2.id`.
+- **Use Table Aliases** to prevent ambiguity.
+For example, `SELECT table1.col1, table2.col1 FROM table1 INNER JOIN table2 ON table1.id = table2.id`.
-(c) **Always cast the numerator as float** when creating a ratio (d) **Use INNER JOIN instead of LEFT JOIN**, where possible
+- When creating a ratio, always cast the numerator as float

 ### Input:
 Generate a SQL query that answers the question `{user_question}`.